What does a health visitor do?

 You will need to be a qualified midwife or nurse to begin an approved health visitor training programme and work as a health visitor.
 There is no minimum length of experience required, but you will need the ability to study at university level.

-To start training, you would need to apply for the Specialist Community Public Health Nursing Health Visiting (SCPHN/HV) programme.
+You'll complete a course in Specialist Community Public Health Nursing - Health Visiting, approved by the Nursing & Midwifery Council.
 The qualification is studied at degree level, or postgraduate level if you already have a degree.

 Where could I be working?